Henrykado/TweakedCutscenes/README.md

 02 After Chaos 0 - Water sound stops playing after Chaos leaves; Eggman's laughter gets cut off earlier.
 03 Tails' Crash - Changed crash BGM from Twinkle Circuit to Fight for My Own Way.
 06 Sonic & Tails poolside - Tails says "Ta dah!" while he shows Sonic the chaos emerald, instead of before doing so.
-08 Before Chaos 1 - The emerald Tails is holding is no longer off-center; Eggman's metal hand thingy now retracts properly; Sonic faces Tails while he's talking instead of blankly staring into the sky.
+08 Before Chaos 1 - The emerald Tails is holding is no longer off-center; Eggman's metal hand thingy now retracts properly;
 09 After Casinopolis - It takes less time for the emerald to drop after Sonic and Tails get charged by Eggman.
 0B Before Chaos 4 - Fixed the timing of the first english dub voice line; Added smoke from unused code that appears after Sonic and Knuckles collide; Sonic's "Uh oh" now has mouth movement; Sonic looks at Chaos 4 when he emerges.
 0C After Chaos 4 - The Eggmoble now reaches the Egg Carrier, instead of disappearing before getting there.